Barry Callebaut AG – Annual report – 31 August 2019

-The Group Commodity Risk Committee (GCRC) is a committee consisting of key risk management stakeholders of the Group who meet on a regular basis to discuss Group Commodity Risk Management issues.
-The GCRC monitors the Group’s Commodity Risk Management activities and acts as the decision-taking body for the Group in this respect.
-The members of the GCRC include the Group’s Chief Financial Officer (CFO) who acts as Chairman of the committee, the President of Global Cocoa, the Head of Group Risk Management (GRM), the CFO of Global Cocoa, the VP of Global Cocoa Trading & Sourcing, the Head of Global Sourcing (for non-cocoa materials) and the Head of Group Treasury & Tax.
+The Group Commodity Risk Committee (GCRC) is a committee consisting of key risk management stakeholders of the Group who monitor the Group’s commodity risk management activities and acts as the decision-making body for the Group in this respect.
+The members of the GCRC include the Group’s Chief Financial Officer (CFO) who acts as Chairman of the committee, the President of Global Cocoa, the VP Group Accounting, Reporting & Risk Management (GARRM), the CFO of Global Cocoa, the VP of Global Cocoa Trading & Sourcing, the Head of Global Sourcing (for non-cocoa materials) and the VP Group Treasury & Tax.

-The GCRC reports via the GRM to the Group’s Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) and must inform the latter about key Group commodity risk issues and the key mitigation decisions taken.
+The GCRC reports to the Group’s Audit, Finance, Risk, Quality & Compliance Committee (AFRQCC) and must inform the latter about key Group commodity risk issues and the key mitigation decisions taken.
 The AFRQCC reviews and approves GCRC requests and ensures that the commodity risk management strategy is consistent with the Group’s objectives.
 It also sets the Group’s Value at Risk (VaR) limit for the major raw material components.
-The AFRQCC makes recommendations to the Board of Directors if deemed necessary and advises the Board of Directors on important risk matters and/or asks for approval.
+The AFRQCC makes recommendations to the Board of Directors and advises the Board of Directors on important risk matters and/or asks for approval.

-Liquidity, credit and fuel price risks are not included in the calculation, and the VaR is based on a static portfolio during the time horizon of the analysis.
-The GCRC breaks down the Group VaR limit into VaR limits for the two areas related to cocoa raw materials and non-cocoa raw materials such as sugar, dairy, oils and fats.
-The Group’s CFO and the President of Global Cocoa allocate limits in metric tonnes to the related risk reporting units for each of the two areas.
+The GCRC allocates the Group VaR limit into VaR limits for cocoa and non-cocoa raw materials such as sugar, dairy, oils and fats.
+These two VaR limits are then allocated to limits in tonnes to the related risk reporting units for each of the two areas.
 The Board of Directors is the highest approval authority for all Group Commodity Risk Management (GCRM) matters and approves the GCRM Policy as well as the Group VaR limit.

 The VaR framework of the Group is based on the standard historical VaR methodology; taking 2,000 days (equivalent to seven years) of the most recent prices, based on which the day-to-day relative price changes are calculated.
 This simulation of past market conditions is not predicting the future movement in commodity prices and therefore it does not represent actual losses.
 It only represents an indication of the future commodity price risks based on historical volatility.
 VaR is applied to materials with prices considered to exceed certain volatility levels (e.g. cocoa beans and cocoa products, dairy products, sugar and sweeteners, nuts, oils and fats).
-As at August 31, 2018, the Group had a total VaR for raw materials of CHF 10.4 million (2017: CHF 9.7 million) well within the Group limit.
-The average VaR over the fiscal year 2017/18 was CHF 11.0 million (2016/17: CHF 9.2 million).
+As at August 31, 2019, the Group had a total VaR for raw materials of CHF 11.9 million (2018: CHF 10.4 million), well within the Group limit.
+The average VaR over the fiscal year 2018/19 was CHF 8.8 million (2017/18: CHF 11.0 million).

 b) Cocoa price risk and the Group’s hedging strategy